I know, bold claim.

 Hear me out: As a European, I grew up with soccer, so I’ve been kicking that ball around for a while.
 I played soccer for over 13 years, including clubs such as Atletico de Madrid (despite being a Real Madrid fan) and Getafe.
 I’ve attended over 500 Real Madrid matches at the Santiago Bernabeu Stadium (yes, really).
 I’ve traveled to 3 different Champions League Finals (Lisbon 2014 vs Atletico, Cardiff 2017 vs Juventus, and Paris 2021 vs Liverpool).

 Suffice to say, I’m a big fan of the sport.
 And I’m not anti-football either.
 Since coming to America, I’ve done my best to understand it and watch with the same joy I have for soccer.
 I’ll give you this—American sports are entertaining.
-After the insistence of friends and teammates, I ended up watching several Eagles games, which I certainly enjoyed, and now happily consider myself a Birds fan (and not just because it’s the ideal time to be one).
+After the insistence of friends and teammates, I ended up watching several Eagles games, which I certainly enjoyed, and now happily consider myself a Birds fan.

 Still, you just can’t beat soccer.